marcopchen/Gravity/resources.md

 <div class="resources">
   <p>
-    Below are various items that have helped me on my journey.
-Please feel free to contact me for help with anything or more info.
+    Below are various items that have helped me.
+Please feel free to contact me for more info or help with anything.
 The links may benefit me, so I really appreciate using them if you are actually interested.
 Thank you for the support!
   </p>
   <br>
   <h4>Book</h4>